Sampler (musical instrument)

+A sampler is an electronic musical instrument that records and plays back samples (portions of sound recordings).
+Samples may comprise elements such as rhythm, melody, speech, sound effects or longer portions of music.

+The mid-20th century saw the introduction of keyboard instruments that played sounds recorded on tape, such as the Mellotron.
+As technology improved, cheaper standalone samplers with more memory emerged, such as the E-mu Emulator, Akai S950 and Akai MPC.

-A sampler is an electronic or digital musical instrument which uses sound recordings (or "samples") of real instrument sounds (e.g., a piano, violin, trumpet, or other synthesizer), excerpts from recorded songs (e.g., a five-second bass guitar riff from a funk song) or found sounds (e.g., sirens and ocean waves).
-The samples are loaded or recorded by the user or by a manufacturer.
-These sounds are then played back by means of the sampler program itself, a MIDI keyboard, sequencer or another triggering device (e.g., electronic drums) to perform or compose music.
+Samples may be loaded or recorded by the user or by a manufacturer.
+The samples can be played back by means of the sampler program itself, a MIDI keyboard, sequencer or another triggering device (e.g., electronic drums).
 Because these samples are usually stored in digital memory, the information can be quickly accessed.
-A single sample may often be pitch-shifted to different pitches to produce musical scales and chords.
+A single sample may be pitch-shifted to different pitches to produce musical scales and chords.

 Often samplers offer filters, effects units, modulation via low frequency oscillation and other synthesizer-like processes that allow the original sound to be modified in many different ways.
 Most samplers have Multitimbrality capabilities – they can play back different sounds simultaneously.
 Many are also polyphonic – they are able to play more than one note at the same time.